Agh42/veo-copilot/README.md

 ## Usage

-To use the Verinice.veo Copilot Beta, simply open the verinice.veo platform and click the robot button in the top right corner to open/close the copilot dialog.
+To use the Verinice.veo Copilot Beta, simply open the [verinice.veo web interface](https://veo-web.develop.verinice.com/login) and click the robot button in the top right corner to open/close the copilot dialog.

 ## Contributing